krlmlr/bindrcpp/cran-comments.md

 ## Reverse dependencies

-Checked the single dependency dplyr.
+Checked the two downstream dependencies dplyr and valr.